Health Careers Program Eligibility

-- High School seniors from financially and educationally disadvantaged backgrounds who are highly motivated and academically capable.
+- High School seniors who are highly motivated and academically capable from financially and educationally disadvantaged backgrounds.

-- Demonstrated potential, competence and serious interest in science and mathematics, as indicated by courses taken in high school and science related extra-curricular activities.
-Potential candidates must have taken mathematics and science courses beyond the minimum requirement (i.e., laboratory science, with biology and chemistry a minimum).
-Candidates must have taken at least three years of mathematics (i.e., Algebra I & II and Geometry).
+- Demonstrated ability, competence and serious interest in science and mathematics, as indicated by high school courses and science related extra-curricular activities.
+Potential candidates must have taken math and science courses beyond the minimum requirement (i.e., laboratory science, with biology and chemistry a minimum).
+Candidates must have taken at least three years of math (i.e., Algebra I & II and Geometry).

 - A minimum "B" average in science and mathematics.